Shaaali/identity-apps/docs/guides/user-self-service/self-register.md

 3. Enter your email address and click **Continue**.
    <img :src="$withBase('/assets/img/guides/organization/self-service/customer/self-registration-enter-username.png')" alt="Self registration">
 4. Enter your details, select **I have read and understood the Privacy Policy**, and click **Sign Up**.
-5. Enter your username and click **Send Reset Link**.
+5. Click on **Confirm Account** in the email sent to the registered email address.
    <img :src="$withBase('/assets/img/guides/organization/self-service/customer/account-verification-email.png')" alt="Account verification email notification">

+    Note that, an email will only be sent if <a :href="$withBase('/guides/user-accounts/configure-self-registration/')">Account Verification</a> is enabled.

     Now you can log in to My Account portal, or a business application using your verified email address.

     If you try to log in with an **unverified email address**, Asgardeo will show an error message saying that the account has not been verified and shows options to resend verification.
 This is applicable only if **Account Verification** setting is enabled in <a :href="$withBase('/guides/user-accounts/configure-self-registration/')">self registration configuration</a>.

     If you want to resend the verification email, Click **Resend** to resend the email verification appears under the error message.